AlfonsoG-dev/filesManager/README.md

 >- `-rn`: rename the folder
 >>- `java -jar app.jar -rn oldName to newName`
->>>- it's the same as move but this creates the newName folder in runtime and deletes the old directory
+>>>- it's the same as move but this creates the new name folder in run time and deletes the old directory

 ### Copy